House of the Dragon: Targaryen family tree explained for new Game of Thrones show

 King Viserys’ second wife is Rhaenyra’s childhood friend Alicent Hightower, part of an ancient and powerful Westerosi house.
 They have four children together: Aegon, Helaena, Aemond, and Daeron.

-It is Viserys’ firstborn son Aegon Targaryen who many – including his mother and grandfather Otto Hightower – believe should be the heir to the throne.
+It is Viserys’ firstborn son Aegon Targaryen who many – including his mother and grandfather, Hand of the King Otto Hightower – believe should be the heir to the throne.

 Westeros has never had a queen at this point in history.
 Which brings us to Rhaenys Targaryen (Eve Best).
 She is King Viserys' cousin, who is known as the queen who never was.